SkytAsul/INSA-Typst-Template/packages/silky-report-insa/README.md

 The typst template is licensed under the [MIT license](https://github.com/SkytAsul/INSA-Typst-Template/blob/main/LICENSE).
 This does *not* apply to the image assets.
 Those image files are property of Groupe INSA.

 ## Changelog
+### 0.5.0
+- Added `insa-pfe` template
+- Fixed first line of the first paragraph of a section not being indented
+- Replaced "INSA Rennes" with correct INSA name in `insa-stage`

 ### 0.4.0
 - Added INSA CVL assets
 - Added `insa-tutor-suffix` option to `insa-stage`